How to Get a Michigan Insurance License

 How long does it take to get an insurance license in Michigan?

 2-8 weeks.
 The bulk of the time is spent studying for your Michigan insurance exam.
 Some people study for as little as one week and feel comfortable taking the exam.
 We recommend you take whatever amount of time you need to feel comfortable with the material.
-Check out our guide: How to Pass the Insurance Exam
+Check out our guide: How to Pass the Insurance Exam.

 How much does the Michigan insurance license cost?

 The total cost for your insurance course, application, and exam will be about $375.
 If you don’t pass the exam the first time, add $40 for each subsequent attempt.
+Bear in mind that your total may vary depending on the number of attempts you need to pass the exam, as well as the pre-licensing education you select.

 How do I get a life insurance license in Michigan?